phaubertin/jinue/doc/syscalls/reply-error.md

     * [RECEIVE](receive.md) was called but did not return successfully; or
     * This function or [REPLY](reply.md) was already called at least once since the last call to [RECEIVE](receive.md).
-* JINUE_EINVAL if the error code cannot be represented as a C `int` type or is less or equal to zero.